HSF/hsf.github.io/organization/_posts/2020/2020-11-05-coordination.md

 - You can add social media or a quick text to your profile
 - [This page](https://hepsoftwarefoundation.org/howto-profile.html) shows how to add a new profile.
 Basically each profile corresponds to a small markdown file.
 - To add a selection of people (e.g. conveners) to a page, see [this file](https://github.com/HSF/hsf.github.io/blob/master/_workinggroups/training.md) as an example
-- If you want to add more information like phone number, you can just add it in the  profile text (or is there a nice way to turn the phone number into an "icon" with link?)
+- If you want to add more information like phone number, you can just add it in the  profile text (or is there a nice way to turn the phone number into an "icon" with a link?)

 ## Working Group Updates